-- You have an unconditional offer of a place on a Leeds College of Art course.
+- You have an unconditional offer of a place on a Leeds Arts University course.
 We will then issue you a CAS (Confirmation of Acceptance of Studies) number which you will use to make your visa application.

 - You have enough money available to cover the tuition fees and living expenses for the first year of the course.

 If you are already studying in the UK different rules apply which are explained here on the UKCISA website.

 How do I apply?

 Applications are made online.
 The forms are available here.
 Visa applications are decided on the basis of the information given on these forms and the supporting documents.

 An overview of the Tier 4 application process can be found on the UKVI website.
 Please read this guidance in full before beginning your visa application.

 Three months or less before your course start date.
 Applications submitted more than three months before the course start date will be rejected.

 Your CAS is valid for six months ONLY.
 If you are applying from outside the UK, the ‘date of application’ is the date you pay your visa application fee as stated on your receipt.